Today I’m sharing an updated version of my Quick and Easy Chicken Tortilla Soup. It’s a favorite here at gfe!

 - About 2 cups of additional vegetables of choice, cooked or uncooked (like diced zucchini, finely diced carrots, sliced or diced mushrooms, etc.; see notes)

-- 2 cups cubed cooked chicken or turkey (optional)
+- 2 cups cubed cooked chicken (or turkey)

 - About four 6-inch corn (or other gluten-free) tortillas, cut into wide strips (I use my kitchen shears)